- + 58Images

 Magnite Latest Update

-Nissan Magnite Variants: It is sold in five variants: XE, XL, XV, XV Premium, and XV Premium (O).
+Nissan Magnite Variants: It is sold in five trims: XE, XL, XV, XV Premium, and XV Premium (O).

-Nissan Magnite Powertrains: The Magnite is a petrol-only offering with two engine options: naturally aspirated 1.0-litre (72PS/96Nm) and 1.0-litre turbo-petrol (100PS/160Nm).
-While the former is mated to a 5-speed MT only, the latter gets the choice of either a 5-speed MT or CVT (152Nm with the CVT gearbox).
+Nissan Magnite Engine and Transmission: It is a petrol-only offering with two engine options: a naturally aspirated 1-litre (72PS/96Nm) and a 1-litre turbo-petrol (100PS/160Nm).
+While the former is mated to a 5-speed MT only, the latter gets the choice of a 5-speed MT and CVT (152Nm with the CVT).

-Nissan Magnite Features: It gets an 8-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, 16-inch dual-tone alloy wheels, LED headlamps with LED DRLs, and auto AC with rear AC vents.
+Nissan Magnite Features: Nissan has equipped it with an 8-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, 16-inch dual-tone alloy wheels, LED headlamps with LED DRLs, and auto AC with rear AC vents.
 The higher-specced XV and XV Premium come with a Tech Pack comprising a wireless charger, an air purifier, high-end JBL speakers, LED scuff plates, ambient lighting, and puddle lamps.
 Sadly, Nissan doesn’t offer the SUV with a sunroof.

-Nissan Magnite Safety: It comes with dual front airbags, rear parking sensors, ABS with EBD, hill launch control, and electronic stability control.
+Nissan Magnite Safety: It comes with dual front airbags, rear parking sensors, ABS with EBD, hill start assist, and electronic stability control.